Image

 • Sexual contact with nursing home residents

-Missouri classifies offenders into different tiers for sex offender registration requirements, including:
+Missouri also breaks down offenders into different tiers for sex offender registration requirements.
+Those include:

 • Tier I Offenders: These individuals have a 15-year registration requirement and must report to the Chief Law Enforcement Officer (CLEO) in person once a year.
 These offenses do not include child pornography, and are for misdemeanor sexual offenses or minor statutory offenses.

-• Tier II Offenders: These have a 25-year registration requirement and must report to the CLEO in person semiannually.
+• Tier II Offenders: Offenders in this tier face a 25-year registration requirement and must report to the CLEO in person semiannually.
 Offenses in this category may include possession of child pornography, indecent exposure, and other nonviolent sexual crimes against minors.

 • Tier II Offenders: Individuals in this tier have a lifetime registration requirement and must report to the CLEO in person every 90 days.
-These offenses include violent acts like rape, child molestation, sexual assault, as well as repeat offenses.
+Offenses in this category usually involve violent acts like rape, child molestation, sexual assault, as well as repeat offenses.

-Failure to register as a sex offender is considered a class E felony unless the individual is required to register after being charged with an offense in chapter 566 as an unclassified felony, a class A or B felony, or a felony involving a child under the age of 14, in which case it turns into a class D felony.
+Failure to register as a sex offender is considered a class E felony unless the individual is required to register after being charged with an offense in chapter 566 which was an unclassified felony, a class A or B felony, or a felony involving a child under the age of 14, in which case it turns into a class D felony.

 Child Pornography Defense Lawyer Marion County, MO | Criminal Defense Law Firm in Marion County, MO | Combs Waterkotte